smatechnologies/ibm-i-agent-docs/docs/events-utilities/captured-data-response-rules.md

 - **2=Change**: To change a record, type 2 in the Opt field next to the record(s).
 Press **Enter** to proceed to the Change detail screen.
 - **3=Copy**: To copy a record, type 3 in the Opt field next to the record.
 Press **Enter** to proceed to the Copy detail screen.
 - **4=Delete**: To delete one or more records, type 4 next to each record.
 Press **Enter** to proceed to the Delete confirmation window.
+- **5=DspAppWU**:  "Display Application Where Used."
+This option shows which Operator Replay or Message Management master records are linked to the selected Capture Application.
+This option is especially useful when a single Capture Application has been linked to more than one Operator Replay Step, or more than one Message Management Parameters master record.
 - **6=Work with Rules**: Advance to Work with Capture Definitions for the data capture rules that belong to the selected Application ID.
 Working with data capture rules is described within the Screens and Windows section of Operator Replay, Message Management or the SCANSPLF report scanning utility under Events and Utilities.
 That maintenance links to the next topic here about Working with Capture Response Rules.
 - **8=Export**: Select an Application ID and all its associated Data Capture Rules for export to a different LSAM installation (that has the same database level, that is, the same LSAM PTF DBLVL).